MNitin-Reddy/Bank-Data-Analytics/README.md

 - Renters represent 47.8% of applicants, followed by mortgage holders at 44.6%.

 ### Loan Status and Repayment Trends:
-- 32,145 loans have been fully paid, 5,333 charged off, and 1,098 are currently active.
+- 32,145 loans have been fully paid, 5,333 are charged off, and 1,098 are active.
 - Over the past year, the repayment rate stands at 83.33%, highlighting solid repayment trends in 2023.

 ### Annual Income vs. Loan Amount:
 - There is little correlation between annual income and loan amount, indicating that income alone does not dictate loan size.
-- Higher income borrowers show better repayment success; those earning over $200K have a 89.79% repayment success rate, compared to 82.56% for incomes under $30K.
+- Higher-income borrowers show better repayment success; those earning over $200K have an 89.79% repayment success rate, compared to 82.56% for incomes under $30K.

 ### Employment and Interest Rate Analysis:
 - Employment length correlates positively with loan amount; longer employment duration often reflects larger loans.
-- Lower monthly installments correspond with higher repayment success rates, while higher installments (especially $800–$1000) see more defaults.
+- Lower monthly installments correspond with higher repayment success rates, while higher instalments (especially $800–$1000) see more defaults.
 - Higher loan interest rates contribute to an increased likelihood of loan default.

 ### Verification Status: